An electrical engineering perspective on naturality in computational physics: Introduction

-The title of this paper is a deliberate reference to Freeman Dyson's paper entitled \emph{Missed opportunities} \citep{Dyson}.
-Throughout this paper, we aim to bring forth concepts of mathematics, which, at least in hindsight, present themselves as opportunities for computational physics but paths less traveled in this context.
+Inspired by Freeman Dyson's paper entitled \emph{Missed opportunities} \citep{Dyson}, throughout this paper, we aim to bring forth concepts of mathematics, which, at least in hindsight, present themselves as opportunities for computational physics but paths less traveled in this context.
 Certainly, we are not in the position to give such insightful advice as Dyson did in his aforementioned influential work, but we hope to be able to frame some future research with a fresh point of view stemming from our electrical engineering background.
+Hence, this paper is not about historically missed opportunities, but a \emph{programmatic} paper, which through reflecting history and framing future, suggests a research program spanning pure and applied mathematics, computational physics and engineering.